 12. Triple burner

-The triple burner meridian is thought to represent our metabolism and could be associated with heart, lungs and the pancreas, which produces insulin.
+The triple burner meridian is thought to represent our metabolism and could be associated with the heart, lungs, and pancreas, which produces insulin.
 Some TCM practitioners think it might be associated with the sex organs.

 Finally, there is yin, feminine energy, and yang, masculine energy.
 Reiki and other meridian work make sure these are in balance so the body doesn’t under function or over function.